k12007/signalr-client-py/README.md

 # Major difference with the origin signalr-client

-OneBet sometimes send json object that would error out the connection.
+Sometimes recieve json object that would error out the connection.
 Add try out in _handle_notification

 New _transport.py (Just ignore that message if it cant load it)